 Director, Neurosurgical Oncology

 Following his residency, Dr. Redjal joined the faculty at Harvard Medical School as an instructor in surgery while also serving as an attending neurosurgeon at Massachusetts General Hospital (MGH), a teaching hospital of Harvard Medical School.
-After his time at Harvard/MGH, Dr. Redjal joined Kaiser Permanente in Los Angeles as an attending neurosurgeon with focus in neuro-oncology and worked with neuro-oncologists to advance participation in brain cancer clinical trials.
+After his time at MGH, Dr. Redjal joined Kaiser Permanente in Los Angeles as an attending neurosurgeon with focus in neuro-oncology and worked with neuro-oncologists to advance participation in brain cancer clinical trials.

 He specializes in complex brain surgery including awake surgery, language and motor mapping, minimally invasive neuro-endoscopic surgery utilizing detailed MRI-based neuro-navigation with diffuse tensor imaging and intraoperative ultrasound.
 He also uses the CyberKnife® System in collaboration with radiation oncologists to treat a variety of brain and spine tumors.

 Dr. Redjal has conducted significant translational research in targeted local therapy for brain cancer and has been published in a number of medical journals devoted to neurosurgery and cancer research.
 He has been involved with Congress of Neurologic Surgeons glioma guidelines committee and has coauthored treatment guidelines for glioblastoma multiforme (GBM) and low grade gliomas.
 He currently leads the weekly Neuro-Oncology Multi-disciplinary Tumor Board at the Capital Health Cancer Center.

 Dr. Redjal is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, the Society for Neuro-Oncology, and a number of other professional societies.